Unit01-TestType/otter/README.md

 - Create heightmaps with Bother
 - Create GIS compatible georeferenced rasters of Bother heightmap images
 - Edit heightmap elevations using GIS data
+- Query OSM to gather locations and populations of real-world cities and towns
 - Convert real-world locations of cities and towns from common data formats (e.g. Excel, CSV) into game-grid coordinates compatible with the new JSON import tool
 - Convert other features from real-world coordinates or shapefiles into game-grid coordinates